harry7557558/DMOJ-Render_Main/1pointer/README.md

 **https://dmoj.ca/problem/piggy:**

 If your submission gets partial AC, the grader's feedback will be `(amaze!!1)`.
-Submitting it in Text will likely to make you pass.
+Submitting it in Text will likely make you pass.

-Other fully AC short Text submissions include `print('Moana')`, `Unicode`, `:Xyene`, `12`, `KFC`, `youtube`, etc.
+Other full-point short Text submissions include `print('Moana')`, `Unicode`, `:Xyene`, `12`, `KFC`, `youtube`, etc.

 **https://dmoj.ca/problem/scroll:**

 There is no input for this problem.
-It seems like any non-empty output can pass.
+Seems like any non-empty output can pass.

 **https://dmoj.ca/problem/saoj:**